JSN190/LightPoll-Web/README.md

 ### Environment Variables

-The environment variable `LPW_API` should be be pointing to where your instance of the backend installed.
+The environment variable `LPW_API` should be be pointing to where your instance of the backend is installed.

 This project leverages [`vue init webpack`](https://github.com/vuejs-templates/webpack) for its Webpack configuration.
 To build using the `npm run build` script or to set parameters for development, use the `*.env.js` files in `/config`.